discord-jda/JDA-Website/docs/contributing/structure-guide.md

+---
+title: Structure Guide
+description: A comprehensive guide on JDA's codebase and how it is structured.
+---

 # How does JDA stay consistent in its code style and structure?

 On this page we will try to concentrate all structure and code style guides that we ourself